Graduate recruitment

 Public

-The 18-month program aims to build the skills, experience and networks required for a successful career in the public sector.
+The 18-month program aims to build the skills, experience and networks required for a successful and rewarding career in the public sector.
 A customised rotational plan provides graduates with a range of opportunities across the public sector.

-• A permanent position at the conclusion of the program, subject to satisfactory performance,
+• A permanent position at the conclusion of the program, subject to satisfactory performance.

-• A starting salary of $76,026 pa, plus 10.5% superannuation (as of February 2023),
+• A starting salary of $79,156 pa, plus 11 per cent superannuation (as at July 2023)

 Apply now